beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 When arms began erupting from the ground on the island, Dad assisted in gettingg others free, such as Edleth and Shuushar, before running back to the boat.
 After Sarith grabbed Groggle, Dad struck him over the head and never left his side, fearful that he was a threat.

+Dad, together with Ebadius, moved to restrain Hemeth during the mutiny on the boat.
+He also mocked Hemeth a few times as Hemeth tried to explain how the crew was acting outside of reason.

+When the party docked in the tunnels, Dad traveled with Ront to look for food.
+They found leathery fungi that they ignored, then found some bluecaps to bring back to the boat.
+When they returned they learned about Garmel from Alias and Groggle, Dad traveled with Ebadius, Ront, and a bound Sarith to collect food.
+When they heard voices, Dad hid from view until he felt the travelers were safe.

 ## Relationships
-Dad's best relationship is with his party member Ront, an orc that found his way into the Underdark and into the Velknevelve prison.
+Dad's best relationship is with his party member Ront, as the two of them have very similar approaches to problem solving.
 They share a mutual bond of agression and often do whatever the other one is doing.
-Dad also has a strong relationship with Alias Fakename, although he is unaware that Alias is mostly manipulating him.

-Other the other side, Dad has had a mixed relationship with Sarith Kzekarit, mostly stemming from a fear of a murderer in their party.
-Dad and Sarith once had a decent relationship, but ever since Dad felt threatened and confronted Sarith their relationship has suffered.
-Dad also is distrustful of Buppido, who he assumes has some sort of hidden agenda.
+Dad is a bit more take-charge than Ront is, again possibly alluding to a possible past involving father-like tendcies.
+His other strong relationship is with Sarith, which initially began as an extremely rough relationship.
+Early on, Dad was aggressive toward Sarith, primarily due to Sarith's aloof behavior and lack of will to discuss what he may have known of the drow (as well as being a suspect in Jimjar's death).
+After the two of the helped each other evade drow capture and saved each other's life, the two of them developed a strong friendship.

+While he does not have many negative relationships with party members, he seems to have very neutral connections with others.
+He does not seem to interact with Eldeth or Groggle in many instances, although he does not appear to have issue with them.
+While he did reflect on Stool after he disappeared, Dad did not have a particularly strong connection with him.

+Dad has a strong dislike of Hemeth, likely due to Hemeth's demanding attitude.
+This friction resulted in him assisting in the mutiny that placed Alias in charge.
+While Shuushar does like Dad, Dad dislike's Shuushar's pacifism and often tries to rouse him to action, never being successful.
+He was also distrustful of Buppido, who he assumed had some sort of hidden agenda.

 ## Trivia
 * Dad is particularly skilled at doing backflips, even with his hulking size.
 In his entire time in the Underdark he had injured several enemies with them and has never failed to do a backflip when trying.
 He did, however, perform a backlip into a waterfall, hoping that there would be a hidden cave behind it, but there was just a rock face.